 At the end of June 2020, in the midst of the COVID-19 pandemic, I took it upon myself to purchase a 9 yr old unbroke 14.1h pony.
 His previous owners had him since he was 6 months old – acquired from another lady who rescued a pregnant mare and didn’t know what to do with the foal.
 He sat fat and happy in a field for those 9 years, though he certainly was handled and loved on quite a lot.
 I have worked with trainers in the past as they’ve broken horses.
 I’ve never been the first one to sit on a horse though so I knew this might be an interesting experience.
 But….coronavirus was everywhere and we were quarantining, so what else was there to do besides learn how to break a pony.

-For anyone who thinks like me and want to buy an unbroke pony themselves just know that typically the breaking process takes a lot longer with much more heartache and work then I went through.
+For anyone who thinks like me and want to buy an unbroke pony themselves just know that typically the breaking process takes a lot longer with much more work then I went through.
 Somehow I lucked into finding the sweetest, easiest, most perfect pony in the world.
 The first week I focused on teaching him to lunge and longline in the round pen with tack.
 On day 7 though, I hopped on bareback and had a friend lead me around.
 It was zero drama.
 No issues.
 He happily walked quietly around.

 With the 100 pounds gone it was smooth sailing with his training.
 I took him everywhere I could and he blossomed into a brave pony that could be ridden by anyone.
 The young girls at the barn absolutely adored him and wanted to ride him all the time.
 By the end of August (a short 2 months after he was initially broke), I took him to his first dressage show to do Intro test B and C. In September he went to his first full event at maiden level with a junior riding (her first event as well!).
 Finally in November, he went fox hunting.